Blue Devils FC: Revival

 In 2015, the club was founded to play in the semi-professional League1 Ontario, named after the original team from prior years.
 The Toronto Lynx men's senior team was incorporated into the Oakville team and in late 2017, the teams merged completely under Oakville's umbrella.
 In their inaugural L1O season, they were crowned league champions and qualified for the Inter-Provincial Cup against the champion of the Première Ligue de soccer du Québec to determine the Canadian Division III champion, where they defeated CS Mont-Royal Outremont to win the title.
 In 2017, they won their second title, defeating Woodbridge Strikers in the Championship final on penalty kicks.

 In 2018, the team played in the Canadian Championship for the first time where they lost in the first qualifying round against 2017 PLSQ champion AS Blainville.
 Later, during the 2018 season, they played a friendly against Italian professional Serie A club Frosinone Calcio, losing by a score of 2–0.

 Also in 2018, the club added a team in the women's division of League1 Ontario, beginning in the 2018 season.
 In their second season, the women advanced to the Championship Final, where they were defeated by FC London.
 In 2021, the women once again finished as runner-ups after being defeated in the finals by the Woodbridge Strikers.

 In 2020, the club merged with GPS Academy and was renamed to Blue Devils FC.
 The men finished as runner-ups in both 2021 and 2022, being defeated in the Championship Finals by Guelph United FC and Vaughan Azzurri, respectively.

+Merger and future

+In August 2023, they formed a partnership with youth club Oakville SC.
+In October 2024, they fully merged with the club under the Oakville SC banner.